IvanSilbern/GlycoBinder/README.md

 3. *pParse* recalibrates the monoisotopic peaks of precursors and outputs an *.mgf* file containing MS2 scans.

 4. *GlycoBinder* combines ion intensities of matching MS2 and MS3 spectra as reported by *RawTools*.
-MS2 and MS3 spectra are extracted from *msconvert*-produced *.mgf* file and merged based on the specified ion tolerance window. *Glycobinder* replaces MS2 spectra in the *pParse* output by combined MS2/MS3 spectra.
+MS2 and MS3 spectra are extracted from *msconvert*-produced *.mgf* file and merged based on the specified ion tolerance window. *GlycoBinder* replaces MS2 spectra in the *pParse* output by combined MS2/MS3 spectra.
 Modified *pParse* output file is used as an input for *pGlyco 2.0*.

 5. *pGlyco 2.0* uses the combined spectra to search for peptides and associated glycans.
 After the first *pGlyco 2.0*-search is finished, results are filtered based on a specified FDR cutoff.

 6. Optionally, a second *pGlyco 2.0*-search is performed on a smaller protein data base.
 For this, only proteins containing modified peptides identified during the first *pGlyco 2.0*-search and passing the total FDR threshold are retained in the protein sequence database used for the second peptide search.
-Please, consult the section about additional parameters to GlycoBinder in order to disable the second *pGlyco 2.0* search.
+Please, consult the section about additional parameters to *GlycoBinder* in order to disable the second *pGlyco 2.0* search.

 7. *GlycoBinder* combines *pGlyco 2.0* search results and reporter ion intensities extracted by *RawTools*.
 Resulting table is used to prepare quantitative data at different levels: at the levels of glycosylated peptides, glycoforms, glycosites, and glycans.